wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/authentication-user-management/includes/3-user-registration.md

 ### Configure automation

-The workflow process of sending the invitation email is generic and needs to be customized prior to use.
+The classic workflow process of sending the invitation email is generic and needs to be customized prior to use.
 When you are customizing the invitation email, make sure that the link to the **Invite Redemption Page** includes the invitation code.
 The default link should look like this sample: `https://yourportalurl/register/?returnurl=%2f&invitation={Encoded Invitation Code(Encode Invitation Code)}`

 After the invitation code has been generated, you can distribute it through other channels.
 For example, if you have a text (SMS) messaging solution in place, you might want to replace the steps of creating and sending the invitation email with the custom step of sending an SMS message instead.